flairNLP/flair/README.md

 Sentence[4]: "I love Berlin ." → POSITIVE (0.9983)
 ```

-This means that the sentence "I love Berlin" was tagged as having POSITIVE sentiment.
-(Check the text classification tutorial for more details.)
+This means that the sentence "I love Berlin" was tagged as having **POSITIVE** sentiment.

+   * *to learn more about sentiment analysis in Flair, check out our [sentiment analysis tutorial](/resources/docs/TUTORIAL_TAGGING_SENTIMENT.md)!*

 ## Tutorials